leomenar/LAMRHI-SIL-UNA/content/research/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Catchment precipitation processes in the complex mountainous central region of Costa Rica
-date: 2020-12-01
+date: 2023-05-12
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+This project is part of...

 <!--more-->